Structure of the Pakistan Army

 The structure of the Pakistan Army is based on two distinct themes: operational and administrative.
 Operationally the Pakistan Army is divided into nine corps and three corps-level formations with areas of responsibility (AOR) ranging from the mountainous regions of the north to the desert and coastal regions of the south.
 Administratively it is divided in several regiments (details below).
 The General Headquarters (GHQ) of the Army is located in Rawalpindi in Punjab province.
-It is planned to be moved to the capital city of Islamabad nearby.

 Army headquarters and staff

 From left, Chairman of the Joint Chiefs of Staff Navy Adm.
 Mike Mullen and Rear Adm.
 Scott Van Buskirk, commander of Carrier Strike Group 9, speak with Chief of Army Staff Gen. Ashfaq Kayani and Maj.
 Gen. Ahmad Shuja Pasha, director general of military operations, on the flight deck of the aircraft carrier USS Abraham Lincoln (CVN-72) while under way in the northern part of the Arabian Sea on Aug.
 27, 2008.

 The Chief of the Army Staff (COAS), formerly called the Commander-in-Chief (C-in-C of the Pakistan Army), is challenged with the responsibility of commanding the Pakistan Army.
 The COAS operates from army headquarters in Rawalpindi, near Islamabad.
 The Principal Staff Officers (PSO's) assisting him in his duties at the lieutenant general level include: